livechat/docs-templates/docs-template.md

 If you want to tailor this tool for your very specific use case...

-# Notes
+# Help & Support

 >_I still have some questions.
 I've scrolled here impatiently.
-Where should I go?_
+Where should I go, what should I do?_

+## FAQ

+>_I'm about to ask a really popular question.
+I want the answer now!_

+### Q: Is that a really short and simple question?
+Yes, it is!
+Those questions are the best – easy to skim and digest.

 ## Feedback